clerisy47/CricPix-Classifier/README.md

 * data_acquisition/web_scraping.py: This is the python code which I used for web scrapping images from Google.

+# License
+This project is protected by the MIT License.
+See the LICENSE file for more details.

 # Credits
 * This project was created by Utsav Acharya.
 * The face recognition model was trained webscrapping Google Images.